-Sets the default policy-based routing behavior.
+The default command sets the default behavior for policy-based routing.
 The default behavior here refers to how policy-based routing treats packets if all routes are unable to forward them.

 You can specify only one default behavior setting per policy-based routing list information item.